 North Star: Civil War Stories

 Four stories bring to light the hidden histories of African American Minnesotans during and after the Civil War.
 These unsung heroes made unique contributions to the Union and their new state, but the details and records of their involvement still challenge historians.
 Produced by Ramsey County Historical Society in partnership with TPT.

 The HIV/AIDS Oral History Project

-RCHS is collecting oral histories to save lives.
-We are documenting the appalling gap between identifying HIV/AIDS as a health crisis and the full-scale response required to develop effective treatments, a delay that allowed the deaths of thousands.
-A total of 35 oral histories are being recorded and the results are being provided to lawmakers across the country to encourage faster responses to current and future medical crisis.
-The project recently received a matching $10,000 challenge grant from the Jay & Rose Phillips Family Foundation of Minnesota.
+RCHS, in partnership with the Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies at the University of Minnesota collected oral histories of health care workers, community organizers and others who were on the front lines of the HIV/Aids crisis trying to save lives.
+The oral histories documented the appalling gap between identifying HIV/AIDS as a health crisis and the full-scale response required to develop effective treatments, a delay that allowed the deaths of thousands.
+The recorded oral histories are archived at RCHS, and the results are being provided to lawmakers across the country to encourage faster responses to current and future medical crisis.
+The project received a matching $10,000 challenge grant from the Jay & Rose Phillips Family Foundation of Minnesota.

 Selma 70 Exhibit

 RCHS and its partners are creating an exhibition and a series of programs that revolve around the experiences of the community members that went to Selma in March, 2015 for the 50th Anniversary of Bloody Sunday and of the march across the Edmund Pettus Bridge this past March.
 The exhibition and related programs will also explore the history of the Civil Rights Movement in Minnesota, and how that history has shaped our lives and communities today.